snowmanam2/SnowmanPolycubeGenerator/Readme.md

     abc

 ## Known Areas for Improvement
-- qsort [can be slow](https://travisdowns.github.io/blog/2019/05/22/sorting.html), and it appears in critical areas (initial candidate sorting and filtering for duplicate removal).
-Maybe mergesort or hash methods could be faster.
+- qsort [can be slow](https://travisdowns.github.io/blog/2019/05/22/sorting.html), and it appears in critical areas (filtering for duplicate removal).
+Maybe mergesort or other methods could be faster.
-- The main algorithm used here probably doesn't compete with [hidny's solution](https://github.com/mikepound/opencubes/issues/27).
-- Command argument handling.
-Ability to select number of threads, use cache files, etc.
 - Graph algorithms could probably improve the performance of the full connection check.
+- Using an actual compression algorithm on top of the cache file format could yield much smaller file sizes (~30% of original size in some cases).
+- Cross-platform compatibility (maybe use CMake).
+- CLI is rather basic.

 ## License